acquire-project/zarr-writers-benchmark/README.md

 <strong>Zarr Python</strong>
 + Great memory efficiency with a memory usage of 2:1 and a decent amount of multithreading, with the library utilizing 11 threads.
 + This leads to efficient writes placing it firmly as one of the top performers in terms of write speeds.
++ Comes with built in functionality for appending data which could be an explanation for the library having the strongest append speeds tested

 <strong>OME Zarr</strong>
 + Worst memory efficiency of the group, with a memory usage of 5:1, indicating that a large amount of data is being copied during the write process, while using about the same number of threads as Zarr Python.